b-crawl/bcrawl/README.md

   - v1.9.2: Spectral Weapon lasts longer at high spell power.
   - v1.9.2: Deflect Missiles is never dispelled by attacks, but can drain mana when it deflects missiles.
 It drains less mana at higher power.
   - v1.11.3: Slow is level 1.
   - v1.11.4: Ozocubu's Refrigeration now has the same damage formula as Fireball.
-(Its damage scaling was wrong for a long time.)
+(Its damage calculation was wrong for several months.)
+  - v1.11.6: Iskenderun's Mystic Blast is level 3, and has lower base damage but higher damage scaling.

 #### Removed Spells
   - Summon Guardian Golem